 The MAKI project received a 2019 BIST Ignite Grant at the annual BIST Ignite Awards Ceremony held in March 2020.

 Acute renal failure (ARI) is a common complication in major surgeries, and until recently its detection was based on a single biomarker, an increase in creatinine in body fluids, which requires a slow analytical process to be detected.
 Recently, the neutrophil gelatinase-associated lipocalin protein (NGAL) has been identified as a much earlier biomarker in the ARI.
-The MAKI project, led by Dr. Claudio Parolo, from ICN2, and Dr. Gemma Aragay, from ICIQ, is developing a new method to simultaneously detect both biomarkers in urine samples, integrating in a single device a detector that reacts to the presence of creatinine producing fluorescence and an aptamer capable of detecting NGAL.
+The MAKI project, led by Dr. Gemma Aragay, from ICIQ, and Dr. Ruslan Alvarez, from ICN2 —who has taken over from Dr. Claudio Parolo (ICN2), co-leader in the first phase— is developing a new method to simultaneously detect both biomarkers in urine samples, integrating in a single device a detector that reacts to the presence of creatinine producing fluorescence and an aptamer capable of detecting NGAL.
 The final goal of the project is to produce a portable sensor attached to a urinary catheter that allows creatinine and NGAL levels to be monitored with minimal effort by healthcare staff.

 Multidisciplinarity within MAKI